1211 E 18th St., PO Box 887, Carroll, Iowa 51401

 For decades, New Hope has offered a day habilitation program for those it serves.
 The goal of this program is to provide opportunities for individuals to maintain or learn new skills while also working toward greater community inclusion.

-Program participants are generally ages 16-88.
 A wide variety of activities are offered in the program including volunteering, day trips and recreational outings.
 Skills activities are also planned based on goals established through Individual Service Plans (ISP).
 These ISP’s are developed with the participant, their family and New Hope’s support team.
-The plan is updated on a regular basis to assess how an individual is doing in meeting their goals and to stay relevant to the participant’s personal growth.
+The plan is updated on a regular basis to assess how an individual is doing in meeting their goals and to stay

 How You Can Help